ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 Tags ``-t`` / ``--tags``
 ========================

-Use the terminal option ``-t`` or ``--tags`` to provide tags.
-This will then check the given condition with tagged scenario and execute them accordingly.
+Use the terminal option ``-t`` or ``--tags`` to specify tags.
+This will then check the given condition with the tagged scenario and execute it accordingly.
 Consider this example:

 .. code-block:: gherkin